The simulation scalability problem: why behavioral verification falls short

 In a real PCB, circuits do not operate in isolation.
 The output of one stage feeds the input of another.
 Power supply rails are shared across multiple loads, and the behavior of one load affects the voltage available to others.
 A voltage reference that performs perfectly when simulated with an ideal load may behave differently when its output is loaded by the actual combination of circuits it feeds in the real design.

 Simulating the entire design as a single analysis is theoretically possible but practically infeasible for most board-level designs.
-The complexity of managing hundreds or thousands of component models, defining appropriate stimulus for every input, and interpreting a full-board result set exceeds what most engineers have the time or motivation to attempt, even when the tools technically permit it [7].
-Simulation provides a series of isolated snapshots rather than a comprehensive picture of system behavior.
-Each snapshot is valuable, but the spaces between them are where surprises hide.
+The complexity of managing hundreds or thousands of component models, defining appropriate stimulus for every input, and interpreting a full-board result set exceeds what most engineers have the time or motivation to attempt, even when the tools technically permit it [8].
+The result is that simulation provides a series of isolated snapshots rather than a comprehensive picture of system behavior.

 The question-framing problem